pisto/minecrack/README.md

 The output file `48bit` will contain all possible 48 bits map seeds that can generate the specified slime chunks.

 These results are then passed to either `minecrack-biome` or `minecrack-biome-java.jar`, which output the final candidate seed(s).
-In both cases you need to provide a number of biome "samplings": just walk around in the map and every 100 blocks or so write down the block coordinate and the biome name, as shown in the debug screen.
+In both cases you need to provide a number of biome samples: just walk around in the map and every 100 blocks or so write down the block coordinate and the biome name, as shown in the debug screen.
 Then, invoke one of the two implementations.

 ## `minecrack-biome`

-Format the biome samplings as `X:Z:biome_name`, and append them to the invokation:
+Format the biome samples as `X:Z:biome_name`, and append them to the invokation:

 ```
 minecrack-biome -m 1.14 -- -212:-8:mushroom_fields 1044:-776:mountains -1208:-1004:swamp -2408:-796:desert_hills -5622:-1596:river -4608:4267:frozen_ocean < 48bit